 - Finally, he became the target of harsh criticism from both family and friends (19:13ff).

 The Deficient Soils

-Between these extremes are the “shallow” soil, and the “cluttered” soil, neither of which produced anything worthy of reward.
+Between these extremes are the shallow"soil and the cluttered soil — neither of which produced anything worthy of reward.
 Those of the shallow variety quickly embraced the gospel without counting the cost.
-Hence in time of persecution, they rapidly fell away (Matthew 13:21).
+Hence in time of persecution, they rapidly fell away (Mt.
+13:21).

 Note the contrast between those who quickly yielded to apostasy, versus “waiting” on the Lord.

-Similarly, those whose hearts are crowded cannot bear to wait for lush production because he or she is too preoccupied with materialism and physical pleasure (Matthew 13:22; Mark 4:19; Luke 8:14).
+Similarly, those whose hearts are crowded cannot bear to wait for lush production because he or she is too preoccupied with materialism and physical pleasure (Mt.
+13:22; Mk.
+4:19; Lk.
+8:14).
 Waiting on the Lord would have avoided these destructive detours.

-Surely such hardships and distractions can wreck a person’s spirituality if such are permitted to take hold and corrode one’s faith.
+Surely such hardships and distractions can wreck a person’s spirituality if they are permitted to take hold and corrode one’s faith.

-The remedy is to resist acting impulsively; rather, the child of God must “wait” on the Lord for such remedies as may come with time, and most certainly will arrive with the eternal reward.
+The remedy is to resist acting impulsively.
+The child of God must wait on the Lord for such remedies as may come with time, and most certainly will arrive with the eternal reward.